 We stood for humanity above politics.
 Our leaders led.
 Just like Ukraine’s president is showing the world now.
 Surely, we can do it again.
 We just need to let his leadership serve as a reminder of what we ourselves are capable of.

-So, with Zelensky, pay attention.
+So, with Zelenskyy, pay attention.
 This is what a real leader is － an inspiration for peace and stability.